- Be a good coach

 see complete details

 Similar results were obtained by a study done around 2005* that attempted to determine characteristics of the best project managers.
-The report was summarized and discussed in the book, Alpha Project Managers, by Alex Crowe.
-The book didn't order the characteristics in terms of importance but the overlap is there.
-Similarly, a quick search yields similar observations.
-(Some might be grounded in actual studies but many seem to be more anecdotal.)
+The report was summarized and discussed in the book, Alpha Project Managers

 Of interest might be the relationship between the Alpha Project Manager study and Google's.
 The Times article quotes Google’s Prasad Setty,